dan-koller/Java-JSON-Database/README.md

 _*) On the first start the setup will guide you through the installation.
 When prompted, please enter IP-address, port number and absolute path (e.g. `/path/to/your/db.json`) to your database file._

-_If you want to specify a new path, just remove the path in the `app.config` located in the source directory of your app file._
+_If you want to specify a new path, just remove the path in the `app.config` located in the source directory of your app._

 _**) Windows users may want to replace the file ending with *.bat and update the script variables for batch._